schmoelder/diss/doc/02_model_based_design/04_design_formulation.md

 Similarly, plant design factors, such as the number of columns in the process and the type of chromatography system, influence fixed costs, including capital investments, labor, and maintenance expenses.
 In addition, site-specific parameters, such as the availability and cost of utilities (e.g., water and electricity), can significantly affect total separation costs.

-The total separation costs for a given chromatographic process, $C_{i, total}$, are determined by summing the fixed and variable costs.
+The total separation costs for a given chromatographic process, $C_{i, \text{total}}$, are determined by summing the fixed and variable costs.
 Fixed costs are company-specific and include operating costs, $C_{operating}$, which cover overhead expenses such as wages and maintenance, as well as depreciation costs, $C_{depreciation}$, which allocate investment costs over time.
 In contrast, variable costs include the costs of operation such as eluent cost, feed cost, and adsorbent cost, which are dependent on the materials used in the chromatographic separation process.